tsh-03/moe-experiments/README.md

 # moe-experiments
 This project implements a simple Mixture of Experts (MoE) Transformer in PyTorch for educational purposes.
 Inspired by LLaMA-4 architecture, it features top-k expert routing, modular design, and a mini dataset pipeline using the Tiny Stories dataset.
-It further analyzes and interpret the MoE model in detail, focusing on routing entropy and expert utilization to better understand the behavior and efficiency of expert selection.

 This repository is inspired by [FareedKhan-dev/train-llama4](https://github.com/FareedKhan-dev/train-llama4).